Erratums/Smart-Access/README.md

 1. Switch On/Off your devices
 2. Can send analog signal from 0-255
 3. Can boot your PC/OS using WakeOnLan feature from anywhere
+4. Push buttons to send short interval signals
-4. Get instant status notification
+5. Get instant status notification
-5. Can set count down timer
+6. Can set count down timer
-6. Schedule your device to work as you wish
+7. Schedule your device to work as you wish

 ## [Products](https://erratums.com/products.html)
 ### ESSP-101.
 Single channel relay module
 ![ESSP-101.
 Single channel relay module](http://erratums.com/images/ESSP-01.jpg)

+_**For custom requirements feel free to [contact us](http://erratums.com/contact.html)**_

 ***